BruceFelix/BruceFelix/README.md

 ### Hi there 👋
-🔭 I’m currently working on building my portfolio
+- 🔭 I’m currently working on building my portfolio
 - 🌱 I’m currently learning Javascript
 - 👯 I’m looking to collaborate on Frontend and Python projects
-- 🤔 I’m looking for help with Flask
+- 🤔 I’m looking for help with Flask python framework.
 - 💬 Ask me about Frontend development
 - 📫 How to reach me: brucefelixm@gmail.com
 - 😄 Pronouns: He